This page contains affiliate links.

 - Scabbed lips

 - Weight loss

 Respiratory infections require veterinarian intervention and antibiotics to resolve.

 First, make an appointment with an experienced reptile vet.
 Then re-evaluate your day and night temperatures as well as humidity to make sure husbandry is correct.
 Be honest and transparent with your veterinarian about the numbers and your exact husbandry practices, as this will help them diagnose and cure your pet.

 You can also increase nighttime temperatures to 80-85°F (27-29°C) with a ceramic heat emitter or even a space heater placed in the same room.
 Warmer temperatures help antibiotics be more effective

 Antibiotics work by killing the bad bacteria in your plated lizard’s lungs, but as a side effect of using oral meds they also tend to kill the good bacteria in the gut.
 This can result in decreased appetite and weight loss.
-Decrease the risk of complications from antibiotics with a probiotic like NutriBAC df or Bene-Bac Plus injected into a berry or dusted on their insects.
+Decrease the risk of complications from antibiotics with a probiotic like NutriBAC df injected into a berry or dusted on their insects.